SAP-archive/btp-extend-workflow-cai-msteams/Part1/README.md

    ![Workflow Roles](./images/workflowroles.png)

 ### 1.6.
-In upcoming Units we will use workflow APIs and for that we need to add the required authorization scopes to the services instance.
+In upcoming parts we will use workflow APIs and for that we need to add the required authorization scopes to the services instance.
 Using the "Instances and Subscriptions" menu item on the left, update the *wm_workflow* service instance by using the "Update" button and following the dialog flow, paying attention at each of the steps:

 ![Update WF Service instance](./images/wf_update_service_instance.png)